xianghui/javascript101/content/lessons/1-3-functions.md

 ```

 In some languages, you get an error when you redeclare a variable.
 However, in
-JS, you can declare variable (you should not be doing it but JS does not stop
+JS, you can redeclare a variable (you should not be doing it but JS does not
-you from doing it).
-Furthermore, it does not reset the value of the variable to
+stop you from doing it).
+Furthermore, it does not reset the value of the
-undefined when you declare the same variable.
-Again, this is due to hoisting,
+variable to undefined when you declare the same variable.
+Again, this is due to
-which will move the declaration to the top (before the initialization).
+hoisting, which will move the declaration to the top (before the
+initialization).

 ```javascript
 function bar3() {